StanfordSpezi/SpeziTemplateApplication/README.md

 ## Continuous Delivery Workflows

-The Spezi Template application includes continuous integration (CI) and continuous delivery (CD) setup.
+The Spezi Template Application includes continuous integration (CI) and continuous delivery (CD) setup.
 - Automatically build and test the application on every pull request before deploying it.
 If your organization doesn't have a self-hosted macOS runner modeled after the setup in the [StanfordBDHG ContinuousIntegration](https://github.com/StanfordBDHG/ContinousIntegration) setup, you will need to remove the `runsonlabels` arguments in the `build-and-test.yml` file to ensure that the build runs on the default macOS runners provided by GitHub.
 - An automated setup to deploy the application to TestFlight every time there is a new commit on the repository's main branch.
 - Ensure a coherent code style by checking the conformance to the SwiftLint rules defined in `.swiftlint.yml` on every pull request and commit.